edvin/kdbc/README.md

 - Explicit, but convenient O/R mapping
 - Optional DDL generation

+## Binaries

-Until this is released on Maven Central, you can use JitPack to build a snapshot as a dependency using Gradle or Maven:
+Until this is released on Maven Central, you can use [JitPack](https://jitpack.io/) to build a snapshot as a dependency using Gradle or Maven:

 **Gradle**